VMaksimN/nameCorrector/README.md

 Simple app to correct names of any objects (files, directories)

 ## Who needs nameCorrector
-Book-keepers, secretaries, and others who has to work with many files. nameCorrector is intendend to help to keep order in the file storage.
+Book-keepers, secretaries, and others who has to work with many files. nameCorrector is intended to help to keep order in the file storage.

 ## How to get
 You can use the code below: